ajsmth/rn-tools/packages/navigation/readme.md

 Under the hood this is using `react-native-screens` header - [here is a reference for the available props](https://github.com/software-mansion/react-native-screens/blob/main/guides/GUIDE_FOR_LIBRARY_AUTHORS.md#screenstackheaderconfig)

+You can provide custom left, center, and right views in the header by using the `Stack.HeaderLeft`, `Stack.HeaderCenter`, and `Stack.HeaderRight` view container components as children of `Stack.Header`.

 **Note:** Wrap your App in a `SafeAreaProvider` to ensure your screen components are rendered correctly with the header

 **Note:**: The header component **has to be the first child** of a `Stack.Screen` component.